tjeerdhans/solving-permutation-puzzles/manuscript/Appendix-01.md

 ```

 ## Membership
-We can use the group to check if a permutation is a member of the group.
-E.g. to
+We can use the group to check if a permutation is a member of the group; i.e. to
 see that `(1 2)` is not a member of the group.

 ```plain